 Fund Goal and Approach

 The fund seeks exposure to stocks and sectors that the fund's portfolio managers perceive to be attractive from a valuation and fundamental standpoint.
 Portfolio position sizes and sector weightings reflect the collaborative investment process among the fund's portfolio managers and research analysts.
-The portfolio managers also assess and manage the overall risk profile of the fund's portfolio.
-Because the fund's sector weightings and risk characteristics are a result of bottom-up fundamental analysis and valuation, they may vary significantly from those of the Russell 3000® Index, the fund's benchmark, at any given time.
-The Russell 3000 Index is an unmanaged index that measures the performance of the 3,000 largest U.S. companies based on total market capitalization.
+The portfolio managers also assess and manage the overall risk profile of the fund's portfolio

-* Small and midsize company risk.
-Small and midsize companies carry additional risks because the operating histories of these companies tend to be more limited, their earnings and revenues less predictable (and some companies may be experiencing significant losses), and their share prices more volatile than those of larger, more established companies.
-The shares of smaller companies tend to trade less frequently than those of larger, more established companies, which can adversely affect the pricing of these securities and the fund's ability to sell these securities.
+Small and midsize companies carry additional risks because their earnings and revenues tend to be less predictable, and their share prices more volatile than those of larger, more established companies.
+The shares of smaller companies tend to trade less frequently than those of larger, more established companies.

 Investors should consider the investment objectives, risks, charges, and expenses of the fund carefully before investing.
 Download a prospectus, or a summary prospectus, if available, that contains this and other information about the fund, and read it carefully before investing.